jadecobra/python_tdd_exercises/source/conventions.rst

 sets
 *********************************************************************************

-Sets are represented with curly braces/brackets
+A set_ is a container of objects_ that have no duplicates, are represented with curly braces/brackets

 .. code-block:: python